-Built by overclocker 8PACK, the OrionX2 is the world’s most expensive PC.
+Built by Overclockers Uk, from the 8Pack series, the OrionX2 is the world’s most expensive gaming PC costing £29,999.99 ($41,519.96).
 Or two PCs, for that matter, since you get two systems in one case, both extremely powerful and more than capable for anything from gaming to other intense computational workloads.
 Whatever you need it for, the ORIONX2 is a powerhouse of a system.

 When Overclockers UK initially announced the OrionX2 back in 2017, with what was then modern high-end hardware, it looked like a concept that many people doubted would make it to production.
 But it has, and today we’re looking at its evolution, a system that’s built around the same concept, but with modern-day components and hardware.